Mindfulness in Relationships: How Presence Changes Everything

 Mindfulness in relationships also means being present to your own internal experience — noticing what you're feeling, what you're needing, what old pattern is being activated — rather than acting from it automatically.
 This creates the gap between stimulus and response in which genuine choice becomes possible.

 The ability to notice "I'm feeling triggered and this is about something older than this conversation" is a mindfulness skill.
 So is noticing "I'm about to say something I'll regret" and pausing before saying it.
+So is recognizing "I've been withdrawing for the past week and I haven't told my partner what's going on" — and then telling them.

 Getting Started